salman-abedin/tide/README.md

 ### How are you sending the magnet link to the server?

 Using **xdg-open** (shamefully).
-Here is my setup.
-(Exhibit A of my shamefulness)
+Here is my setup (Exhibit A of my shamefulness) ...

 https://github.com/salman-abedin/magpie/blob/master/.config/mimeapps.list
 https://github.com/salman-abedin/magpie/blob/master/.local/share/applications/transmission.desktop